Aldric Tréburne

 Power (Daily; Minor): The wearer can Change Shape (see monster manual p280) to alter its physical form to take on the appearance of another creaure of its size or one size category larger or smaller, including a unique individual (giving a +20 bonus on its Bluff check to impersonate that individual).
 The new shape lasts until the creature is reduced to 0 hit points or choses to change back.
 Changing shape in this way does not grant any special powers or abilities.

-Posted in 4th edition Dungeons & Dragons, Magic Item and tagged by with no comments yet.
+Posted in 4th edition Dungeons & Dragons, Magic Item and tagged helm by Adam A. Thompson with no comments yet.

 Stream Spirit